Gynaecological Urgent Suspected Cancer Clinic

 When will I find out my results?

-This will depend on the investigation(s).
+This will depend on the test(s).

 A member of our team will contact you with your results.
 Please be aware that this may include results that are a cause for concern.